 You can take a jeep tour, go on jungle treks and even hikes – just remember to go with a guide as some of the animals can be very dangerous (I’m naming you, tiger 🐯).

-It’s the perfect place to experience a completely different side of Nepal.
+It’s the perfect place to experience a completely different side of Nepal and you can book this incredible safari tour of Chitwan that departs from Kathmandu.

 If you are a tea lover, you have to visit Nepal’s tea district, Ilam… and being British, you can only imagine how obsessed I am with tea!

-There are some beautiful tea gardens overlook this scenic and quaint town that is still relatively untouched by travellers and quite off-the-beaten-track.
+There are some beautiful tea gardens overlooking this scenic and quaint town that is still relatively untouched by travellers and quite off-the-beaten-track.

 Just make sure to go on a tea tour, indulge in some bird-watching, go hiking, and just take in the lovely scenery including Mount Kanchenjunga with a cup of tea.